Last Updated: Tue Jul 22 11:44:47 UTC 2008

 5P85SU TEL

 Improvements were not confined to the radar and missiles.
 Two variants of the MAZ-7910 based TEL were introduced.
 The 5P85S with the characteristic large accessory cabin and the supplementary 5P85D TEL/Transloader, were both equipped with 5S18/19 series autonomous electrical power generators.
 A fully mobile 54K6 command post was introduced, also carried by a MAZ-7910.
-A typical battery would include one 5P85S TEL, two 5P85D TEL/Transloaders and one mobile 5N63S/30N6 Flap Lid B radar.
+A typical battery 5P85SD TEL group would include one 5P85S TEL, two 5P85D TEL/Transloaders and one mobile 5N63S Flap Lid B radar.
+The 5P85S was a "smart" TEL equipped with the control logic and datalink hardware for the whole 5P85SD TEL group, the 5P85D being a "dumb" TEL under the control of the 5P85S (the mnemonic is accidental).

 Самоходный Зенитный Ракетный Комплекс С-300ПМУ

 The first export variant of the S-300P series was the S-300PMU/SA-10C, which was in most respects identical to the Soviet S-300PS/SA-10B and made available in 1989.
-The S-300PMU saw the introduction of a third TEL variant, the semitrailer based 5P85T series usually towed by a 6x6 KrAZ-260 tractor.
+The system may be labelled in Western literature either as an export SA-10B or SA-10C.

 5P85TE TEL Deployed